 A common example of this would be an Account record that was deleted.
 The cascading nature of the Salesforce's deletion logic means that all the Opportunities on the Account and the OpportunityLineItems (listed as Products on the Opportunity) will also be deleted.
 The new restore flow will allow you to restore all of these items in a single restoration deployment.

-How to use the new workflow
+How to use the workflow

 The new workflow can be accessed through View changes via the restore button in the changes details page.
 This will only appear for records where you have deleted/changed records in this run.